Steering engine

+A steering engine is a power steering device for ships.
+It came into use in 1866, with the steamship Great Eastern, and thereafter was gradually introduced on all large, steam-powered vessels.
+It was superseded in use by the hydraulic ram in the 1930s.

 History

 Prior to the invention of the steering engine, large steam-powered warships with manual steering needed huge crews to turn the rudder rapidly.
 The Royal Navy once used 78 men hauling on block and tackle gear to manually turn the rudder on HMS Minotaur, in a test of manual vs. steam powered steering.

 The first steering engine with feedback was installed on Isambard Kingdom Brunel's Great Eastern in 1866.

 Designed by Scottish engineer John McFarlane Gray and built by George Forrester and Company, this was a steam-powered mechanical amplifier used to drive the rudder position to match the wheel position.
 The size of Great Eastern, by far the largest ship of her day, made power steering a necessity.
-Steam-powered steering engines were employed on large steamships thereafter.
+Steam-powered steering engines were employed on large steamships after that.